Nature’s Canvas With Changing Hues At Shoghi

 Over the years we have spent some of our best times here, at this nature and adventure resort.

-At Park Woods, instead of a TV you have nature’s canvas with changing hues and vistas of the mountains, forests and valleys.
+Here, instead of a TV you have nature’s canvas with changing hues and vistas of the mountains, forests and valleys.
 Instead of the atrium lobby, you look up to the azure sky in the morning which changes to blazing orange in the evening and star spangled at night.
 Instead of stale air-conditioned ‘oxygen’ you breathe in lungful of bracing pine scented mountain air with the breeze tingling each part of your body.

-On offer are deluxe cottages with all modern facilities in the midst of pine trees dotting a ridge which contributes to the quaint ambiance of the resort.
-For a more forested experience and a whiff of adventure, many prefer the deluxe tents.
 We love this rustic retreat – nature flowing into our rooms at all times.
 Simply relaxing in a hammock reading a book or listening to the birds, enjoying the serenity!

 Trying New Activities